sagemath/trac_to_gh/Issue 2890.md

 # Issue 2890: [with patch; needs review] html.py --fix up documentation a little and a small bug

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2890

 Original creator: was